scipy/scipy/doc/source/dev/governance/governance.rst

 and sustained over at least one year.
 The overall role of the Council is to ensure, through working with the BDFL and taking input from the Community, the long-term well-being of the project, both technically and as a community.

+The Council will have a Chair, who is tasked with keeping the organisational aspects of the functioning of the Council and the Project on track.
+The Council will also appoint a Release Manager for the Project, who has final responsibility for one or more releases.

 During the everyday project activities, council members participate in all discussions, code review and other project activities as peers with all other